mvaria/mvaria.github.io/index.md

 ## Advising

-I am fortunate to work with several excellent graduate and undergraduate students.
+I am fortunate to work with an excellent group of graduate and undergraduate students.

 ### Current postdoc